Moesif/moesif-express-example/readme.md

 6. To run: `$ node index.js`

 7. Send some requests to some of the routes and verify that the API calls are captured in your Moesif account.
+Or if you have the `node index.js` running, you can also run `npm test` to run some API calls against the example server.